-- Share a self screening tool.
+- Share a self-screening tool.
 Encourage the concerned student to use our online mental health screening tool and follow its suggestions about next steps.
 These anonymous screenings cover areas of mental health, including depression, anxiety, academic distress, eating concerns, frustration level, family stress, and alcohol use.

 - Help the student schedule an appointment.
 You can use our online scheduling tool or call the center.

 - Call the Carruth Center about your concerns.
 You can talk with a counselor to get suggestions about how to help the person that you care about.
 Anyone may contact us regarding their concerns for a student.
 This may include faculty and staff, parents, RAs and other residence life staff.
-Speak to us if you are concerned about the well-being of our students.
+Reach out to us if you are concerned about the well-being of our students.

 What do we do when